Submit to Explorations

 - Your book will benefit from being published as part of a focused and coherent History list.

-- At £14.99 these are much more affordable than books on other short-form monograph lists (the average price of Palgrave Pivot titles, for example, is £45).
+- These are much more affordable than books on other short-form monograph lists

 - Explorations titles are published first and foremost as real books with individual cover designs (as opposed to units of text in digital 'collections').